 Mr. Pape represents clients across a range of industries in commercial and investment treaty arbitrations before all major arbitral institutions.
 He also represents clients in multi-jurisdictional commercial litigation around the world.

-Mr. Pape frequently advises on issues of English and international law, including those arising out of shareholders agreements, sale and share purchase agreements, financing agreements, concession agreements, drilling contracts, bilateral investment treaties and multilateral treaties, including NAFTA and the Energy Charter Treaty.
+Mr. Pape frequently advises on issues of English and international law, including those arising out of shareholders agreements, sale and share purchase agreements, financing agreements, concession agreements, production sharing contracts, drilling contracts, bilateral investment treaties and multilateral treaties, including NAFTA and the Energy Charter Treaty.

 He advises on the protection of investments under bilateral and multilateral investment treaties and the enforcement of arbitral awards before local courts.
 He has also advised litigation funders regarding potential investments in international investment arbitration claims.